pce-uw-jscript400/w2-express/readme.md

 * **Question:** Take a look at the last two `app.use()` methods at the end of the file.
 Describe how both work and what `err` is refers to.

 * **Your Answer:**
+The first app.use() triggers if no other route does, generates an error message, then uses the next() function call the next app.use(), which returns that error to the user.

 * **Question:** Take a look at the `package.json` file.
 What is [standardjs](https://standardjs.com/) and what will it do for you?

 * **Your Answer:**
+standarjs doesn't appear in my copy of the json file, but according to the link it's a linter and formatter (corrects sloppily formatted coding)
 #### Resources

 - [Postman](https://www.getpostman.com)